 Texting While Driving Ban

-Section 545.4251 has been added to the Transportation Code.
-It prohibits the use of a portable wireless communication device to “read, write, or send an electronic message while operating a motor vehicle unless the vehicle is stopped.”
-A first offense results in a fine of $25 to $99.
-A subsequent offense will result in a fine of $100 to $200.
+Section 545.4251 of Transportation Code prohibits the use of a portable wireless communication device to “read, write, or send an electronic message while operating a motor vehicle unless the vehicle is stopped.”
+Notice the “vehicle is stopped language.”
+This means, for example, that it would not be illegal to read a text while stopped at a stoplight.

 Electronic messages include texts, emails, and other communications that are read from or entered into a wireless communication device for the purpose of communicating with another person.